Google blocked Menu Bar DescriptionAITech Solutions Home Site Map Services Contact Us Networking Topics

 On the other hand, if Googlebot is detected on this network segment where the Hosting Server is connected then at

-this point the network is not responsible for blocking Google but likely something on the Hosting Server itself.
+this point the network is probably not responsible for blocking Google but likely something on the Hosting Server itself.

-useful to insure the Googlebot packets captured have the correct destination IP address of the Hosting Server
+most useful to insure the Googlebot packets captured have the correct destination IP address of the Hosting Server

 (or virtual host) and the HTTP header contains the correct domain URL that is having the issue.
 With that infomation